 The problem with simply increasing reps is that you will only increase definition, but you won’t build size.
 By increasing intensity through eliminating the rest period, you can lift a lighter weight and still build bigger muscles.
 The difference between compound sets and supersets lies in whether you work the same muscle again or move to a different muscle group.
 In a compound set, you do one exercise followed by another exercise that targets the same muscle group.

 The object is to hit the same muscle group from different angles.
 This builds the muscle more than hitting it from only one angle.
 A superset is when one set is followed by another set for an opposing muscle group.
 The biggest gains are made by mixing combination sets and supersets, one after another.
 It’s not for wimps, and it builds big muscles.
-That’s the basic premise behind The Rack Workout Station.
+That’s the basic premise behind using it.

 Using your own body weight also gives you functional strength.
 Many people who work out in gyms look strong until they’re faced with a truly challenging situation.
 If you’re hanging from a cliff, the only thing that matters is whether you can do a pull-up.
-The mountain doesn’t care how many reps you can do on the lat pull-down machine.
+The mountain doesn’t care how much weight for 1 rep you can lift on the lat pull-down machine.

 The reason so few gym-goers can do pull-ups is that with a traditional pull-up bar, there’s no way to work up to it.
-The Rack’s design allows you to gradually progress to challenging moves like pull-ups.
+It’s design allows you to gradually progress to challenging moves like pull-ups.

 Using your own body weight also saves you from having to purchase and store hundreds of pounds of free weights.

 Compound sets and supersets can’t be done haphazardly.
 Each routine must be meticulously designed.
 You won’t get this from the personnel that staff the typical gym.
 Hiring a personal trainer is expensive, and moving quickly from exercise to exercise is difficult at a crowded gym.
-The Rack’s Zone Progression Training was designed by one of the best: elite fitness trainer Owen McKibben.
+Zone Progression Training was designed by one of the best: elite fitness trainer Owen McKibbin.

 Who is Owen McKibben?

-The routines used with The Rack Workout Station were developed by nationally-recognized lifestyle and fitness expert Owen McKibben.
+The routines used with it were developed by nationally-recognized lifestyle and fitness expert Owen McKibbin.
 A Men’s Health fitness advisor and 19-time cover model, Owen has also appeared in People Magazine, the New York Times and other prominent magazines and newspapers.
 He has been interviewed by national news networks, The View, Entertainment Tonight, Extra TV and many other television programs.
-Men’s Health named McKibben’s physique “the best abs on the planet.”
+Men’s Health named McKibbin’s physique “the best abs on the planet.”

-McKibben not only developed the workout routine, he also serves as your personal trainer through a series of DVDs included with The Rack Workout Station.
+McKibbin not only developed the workout routine, he also serves as your personal trainer through a series of DVDs included with it.
 Personal training is important since each move must be done correctly.

-Included with The Rack Workout Station is a set of six DVDs, plus two bonus DVDs.
+Included with it is a set of six workouts, plus two bonus workouts on a DVD.
 This is like having a top personal trainer right in your home.
-Here is what you get with each DVD:
+Here is what you get:

-This DVD shows you how the program works to burn fat and build lean, sculpted muscle.
+This video shows you how the program works to burn fat and build lean, sculpted muscle.
 It takes you through all the basic moves so you’ll do them correctly.

 Totally Ripped on The Rack

-This DVD focuses on definition.
-Owen McKibben shows you how to get totally ripped, well-defined muscles.
+This workout focuses on definition.
+Owen McKibbin shows you how to get totally ripped, well-defined muscles.

 This intense, fat-burning workout brings in special ZPT moves like the Plyo-Chest Sculpt, the Combo Fat Blaster and the Ripped Ab Rollout.
 The workout makes maximum use of the principles of combination and supersets to get your heart pumping.
 It will give you a great cardiovascular workout while it’s making fat vanish.